tomasaschan/bari-montecarlo/README.md

 This compiles all the code and creates an executable binary `run_simulation` in the project root.

+You might also have to create the directory `outdata` in the project root.

 ### Execution

 To execute, run with